phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 Math statements are rendered with the [LaTex](https://en.wikibooks.org/wiki/LaTeX/Mathematics){: target="_blank" } typesetting language, using the [MathJax](https://squidfunk.github.io/mkdocs-material/reference/math/){: target="_blank" } library for displaying mathematical content in browsers.
 MathJax is incorporated into MkDocs using [arithmatex](https://facelessuser.github.io/pymdown-extensions/extensions/arithmatex/){: target="_blank" }, a Python Markdown extension.

-## Library
+## Reading Room

-The ***[Library](https://phoenix-chronobiology.github.io/library/)*** is built as a subsite, separate from this main site.
-This was done primarily so that the [blog plug-in built into Material for MkDocs](https://squidfunk.github.io/mkdocs-material/plugins/blog/){: target="_blank" } could be applied to both the **Library** and the **[Blog](#blog)** components.
+The ***[Reading Room](../reading-room/)*** is constructed with the [blog plug-in built into Material for MkDocs](https://squidfunk.github.io/mkdocs-material/plugins/blog/){: target="_blank" }.
 The Blog plug-in uses Markdown front-matter to automatically create:

 1. *Archive* pages that each list a subset of assets for a time interval.
 1. *Category* pages that each list a subset of assets for each category.

+Catagories include but are not limited to:

+1. Conferences
+1. Manuscripts
+1. Project Meetings
+1. Project Process

+!!! example "Sample from Project Meetings"
+    ``` markdown
+    ---
+    date:
+      created: 2024-04-24
+      updated: 2024-10-15
+    categories:
+      - Project Meetings
+    ---

+    # Welcome 2024!

+    Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
+    tempor incididunt ut labore et dolore magna aliqua.
+    ```

-Every item in the library has an article, written in Markdown, that serves as library index card.
+Each manuscript particularly has a page that is written in Markdown and that serves as library index card.
 The card includes:

 1. The work's title.
 1. The work's authors.